 Fitness testing is a way of gaining information about the health-related and skill related components of an athletes fitness.
 Testing can take place in a number of environments, with laboratory testing being the most accurate.

-However, there is still a large range of tests that can be carried out, away from a lab, which provides a lot of useful information.
+However, you can carry out a large range of tests outside of the lab, which provide a lot of useful information.

 Reasons for Fitness Testing

-- To evaluate a training program, to see if it is helping the athlete in achieving set goals
+- Evaluate a training program, to see if it is helping the athlete in achieving set goals

-- To measure fitness levels following injury, illness or following the offseason
+- Measure fitness levels following injury, illness or following the offseason

-- To determine health status (in the non-sporting population)
+- Determine health status (in the non-sporting population)

 - Talent identification

 For fitness tests to be accurate and valuable, you must follow a number of basic fitness testing principles: